VITAS Volunteers Keep Giving, No Matter What

 In Jacksonville, Paw Pals® volunteer Julie brought her dogs Kermit and Buster to a partner assisted living facility.
 To brighten spirits from a safe distance, Julie set up an exhibition in the garden so residents and staff could view the cute, costumed pups (one a banana split, the other a racehorse) through a window.

-Orange County, California sewing volunteer Dora created a cloth mask from a VITAS T-shirt for for Volunteer Services Manager Judy Andoe.
+Orange County, California sewing volunteer Dora created a cloth mask from a VITAS T-shirt for Volunteer Services Manager Judy Andoe.
 Judy wore the mask while picking up hand-crafted Memory Bears from sewing volunteers.

 Giving Their Time and Talents